Animal Crackers (2017 film): Development and writing

-In 2011, Scott Christian Sava wrote a comic book for Animal Crackers but was unable to garner any interest.
+In 2011, Scott Christian Sava wrote a comic book for Animal Crackers, but was unable to garner any interest.
 In June 2013, Harvey Weinstein had seen a short film of the screenplay made by Sava and two months later the Weinstein brothers made an offer to buy the rights to Animal Crackers.
-Sava co-directed the movie with Tony Bancroft and co-wrote the screenplay with Dean Lorey.
+Sava co-directed the film with Tony Bancroft and co-wrote the screenplay with Dean Lorey.

 Financing the movie were executive producers Mu Yedong on behalf of Wen Hua Dongrun Investment Co., La Peikang, board chairman of China Film Co., and Sam Chi for Landmark Asia.

 Despicable Me character designer, Carter Goodrich, was hired in October 2014.

 Pre-production

 The voice cast was completed by casting director Jamie Thomason who also serves as the voice director.

 In the last week of October and throughout November 2014, Sava via the Animal Crackers Facebook page, there were sneak peeks to the look of some characters along with announcing the voice cast for those characters Kevin Grevioux as Samson the Strong Man, James Arnold Taylor as Buffalo Bob, Tara Strong as Talia, Harvey Fierstein as Esmerelda the Fortune Teller, Gilbert Gottfried as Mario Zucchini, and Raven-Symoné as Binkley.

 On November 6, 2014, Blue Dream Studios announced Sylvester Stallone, Danny DeVito, and Ian McKellen as lead voice cast.
 On February 3, 2015, John Krasinski and Kaley Cuoco joined the cast as Owen and Zoe Huntington, respectively.
 On March 30, 2015, Emily Blunt replaced Cuoco due to a scheduling conflict.

 "When I was writing Animal Crackers I had specific voices in my head.
 Certain characters I wrote with actors in mind.
 Horatio was always Sir Ian McKellen.
 Brock was totally Patrick Warburton.
 Bullet-Man could be no one else but Stallone!
 To find out that each and every one of these actors have agreed to come on board this film and bring these characters to life… I'm flipping out," said Sava.

 It was announced via Sava's Facebook page that his son, Brendan, would play 12-year-old Owen Huntington and his wife, Donna, would play the Fat Lady.
 On May 22, 2015, it was revealed that Wallace Shawn had been cast as Mr. Woodley, Zoe's (Blunt) father.